Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

         1. Once the game has finished the user/player will be transported to the score page.
 Here the user/player will be given two different ways to see their score.
 The first is at the top of the page with just the score itself.
 This is a display just like the display of which question the player was on.
 This is to help with familiarity to the player and speed up the reading of the game.

-        2. Second is just under the score indicate at the top and gives more detail by saying "this is your score".
+        2. The score is just under the score indicator at the top and gives more detail by saying "this is your score".

-        3. The player can then choose if she/he would like to score the score.
+        3. The player can then choose if she/he would like to save the score.
 The saved form is easy to see and work out how it works without having to use any instruction.
 Enter name and save!
 The entered name is an input bar and says in the bar "Enter your name", and just below that is the save button.

         4. The user/player can also check out the top score by hitting the highest score button which brings up a modal with the scores.
 This will sort the top 5 best scores.
 At the end of the list and user/player will see an "X" button which is a universal sign to close the modal.